Adeeltahir1995/Lystio/README.md

 # Lystio

-A **Property Listing App** built with React, showcasing real estate listings on a Mapbox map with interactive features like search, price filtering, and listing details in a visually appealing layout.
+A **Property Listing App** built with Next Js, showcasing real estate listings on a Mapbox map with interactive features like search, price filtering, and listing details in a visually appealing layout.

 ## Features